 Don’t be like me and stick a hand in the gill plate.
 This can hurt the fish if catching & releasing.
 Better methods include using a jaw grabber or gripping the tail and around the gill plate.
 With more experience my handling has improved but always with caution to avoid their teeth.

 Winter Tactics: Pike are especially fun to fish for through the ice although in the 15 years I’ve been exploring the upper Passaic I’ve only seen it freeze hard once.
 Your more likely to visit a local pond or lake.
-They are caught on trebble hooks with #10 or heavier braid or mono line.
-Many prefer to use a 6″ metal leader so the they don’t bite the line.
-Tactics always vary for location and size of target catch.
+They are caught on tipups with #6 treble hooks with a metal leader or 25# or greater strength leaders.
+Tactics always vary for location, bait size and size of target catch.

 Go support NJ Fish & Wildlife, buy a license and give it a try!
 And remember that every time you buy fishing gear the manufacturer pays a percentage of the product cost in excise tax that helps match funds from state fish and wildlife agencies!
 This is known as the Federal Aid in Sport Fish Restoration Act, also known as the Dingell-Johnson Act and it is the primary funding for fisheries and habitat conservation as well as infrastructure to pay for access points.

 Direct Message or contact firstname.lastname@example.org for private guiding in North Jersey.